websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-a-java-web-application/using-mvc/using-a-jsp-and-mvc-portlet.md

 Congratulations, you've successfully built and deployed a new application.

-Next, learn how to create this portlet.
+Next, you'll learn how to create this portlet.

 ## How to Create an Application Using MVC Portlet

-Here you will examine the two steps for building the example portlet.
+There are two steps for building the example portlet:

 1. Create the view using a JSP.
 2. Create an [`MVCPortlet`](https://docs.liferay.com/dxp/portal/7.3-latest/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/bridges/mvc/MVCPortlet.html) to register the application and render it.